vikramsg/vikramsg.github.io/_posts/2026-01-14-introduction-to-formal-methods---part-2.md

 In Part 1, we ran `quint run` to see text output.
 Now, we want a machine-readable format.
-Quint supports the a format known as ITF.
+Quint supports a format called ITF.
 Luckily, its a JSON format, meaning its both easy to read as well as integrate in code.

 Running: